aws/amazon-kinesis-streams-for-fluent-bit/README.md

 * `experimental_concurrency_retries`: Specify a limit to the number of retries concurrent goroutines will attempt.
 By default `4` retries will be attempted before records are dropped.
 * `aggregation`: Setting `aggregation` to `true` will enable KPL aggregation of records sent to Kinesis.
 This feature isn't compatible with the `partition_key` feature.
 See the KPL aggregation section below for more details.
 * `compression`: Setting `compression` to `zlib` will enable zlib compression of each record.
 By default this feature is disabled and records are not compressed.
+* `replace_dots`: If you set replace_dots as true, all dots in key names will be replaced with underscores.

 ### Permissions